Sammons-Archive/Algorithmic/README.md

 ruby files here can be run with a basic "Ruby filename", any inputs needed will be coded into the projects by default (but be ready to accept args!)

+--update -- One day I will get the time to play with algorithms!